UPDATED: Oct 7, 2020

-Read on to learn how to save on your Honda Accord insurance.
 The Accord is the midsize sedan in Honda’s lineup, also available in coupe form.
-Starting at around $21,000 it is a very smart buy.
-Generally this car receives a great deal of prays for reliability, resale value, and its reasonable price.
+Starting at $24,270, it is a very smart buy.
+Generally, this car receives a great deal of prays for reliability, resale value, and its reasonable price.
 However, how will it stack up when it comes to car insurance?
 A number of variables go into calculating your insurance premium, and cases will vary.

 Bear in mind that insurance rates will vary from driver to driver and region to region.
-However, if you want a ballpark figure, the average driver has paid around $1,131 to insure their car.
+However, if you want a ballpark figure, the average Honda Accord insurance cost is $1,310 a year, or $109 a month.

 Keep in mind that one of the biggest factors in reducing your premium is actually looking at and getting quotes from different insurance companies.
 Some might be offering incentives that the other is not.
 So, it’s important to find an insurer that caters to your needs.